WTFBlaze/WTFBlaze/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on random fucking Minecraft Projects
+- 🔭 I’m currently working on a new Security / QoL VRChat client that bypasses EAC

 - 🌱 I’m currently the lead software developer for the [Furrydelphia]("https://furrydelphia.org") Public Safety Department